kinecosystem/kin-core-docs/docs/android.md

 You can delete your account from the device using `deleteAccount`, but beware! you will lose all your existing KIN if you do this.
 ```java
 kinClient.deleteAccount(int index);
 ```

 ### Onboarding

-Before an account can be used, it must be created on Stellar blockchain, by a different entity (Server) that has an account on Stellar network. and then must the account must be activated, before it can receive or send KIN.
+A first step before an account can be used, is to create the account on Stellar blockchain, by a different entity (Server side) that has an account on Stellar network.

+The second step is to activate this account on the client side, using `activate` method.
+The account will not be able to receive or send KIN before activation.

 ```java
 Request<Void> activationRequest = account.activate()